 There is no formal course requirement for the Ph.D. degree, and students may substitute coursework by examinations.
-Normally, however, students take courses to acquire the knowledge needed for the written and oral preliminary examinations.
+Normally, however, students take courses to acquire the knowledge needed to satisfy the written preliminary examination requirement.
+In this case, a grade-point average of at least 3.33 in all courses is required, with a grade of B- or better in each course.